Marie Antoinette: Imprisonment

 After Louis's execution, Marie Antoinette's fate became a central question of the National Convention.
 While some advocated her death, others proposed exchanging her for French prisoners of war or for a ransom from the Holy Roman Emperor.
 Thomas Paine advocated exile to America.
 In April 1793, during the Reign of Terror, a Committee of Public Safety, dominated by Maximilien Robespierre, was formed, and men such as Jacques Hébert began to call for Marie Antoinette's trial.
 By the end of May, the Girondins had been chased from power.
 Calls were also made to "retrain" the eight-year-old Louis XVII, to make him pliant to revolutionary ideas.
 To carry this out, Louis Charles was separated from his mother on 3 July after a struggle during which his mother fought in vain to retain her son, who was handed over to Antoine Simon, a cobbler and representative of the Paris Commune.
 Until her removal from the Temple, she spent hours trying to catch a glimpse of her son, who within weeks had been made to turn against her, accusing his mother of wrongdoing.

+Marie-Antoinette leaving the Conciergerie for her execution.
+Painting by Georges Cain, 1885.